Lake Manyara National ParkKilimanjaro National ParkMahale National Park

 Cultural tours

-The community-based tours involve interacting with the local people and learning about the culture, tradition, way of living, and dress code, enjoying the traditional dances, music, and drama, tasting their local dishes, and visiting their farmlands.
+The community-based tours involve interacting with the local people and learning about the culture, tradition, way of living and dress code, enjoying the traditional dances, music, and drama, tasting their local dishes, and visiting their farmlands.

 Visit the Kinole Waterfalls

 The walk to the waterfalls takes about 3 hours.
 Take in the view of the Kinole waterfalls, situated on Uluguru Mountain near the Kinole settlement.
-The waterfalls in this national park are called after the nearby community and are another must-see item on the safari excursion.
+The waterfalls in this national park are named after the nearby community and are another must-see item on the safari excursion.

 Marvel at the spectacular cascades that will leave visitors with a chill up their backs.
 It’s also the ideal location for hiking, swimming, and taking beautiful pictures.

-Where to stay in Mikumi Park
+Where to stay in Mikumi National Park

 Foxes Safari Camp (Stanley’s Kopje)